POL-U5410.02 Managing Telework Arrangements

 If steps taken are unsuccessful, Unit Authorities are to work with Human Resources to take steps to modify or revoke the telework arrangement.

-16. Management Must Treat Remote Employees Similarly to Non-Remote Employees
+17. Management Must Treat Remote Employees Similarly to Non-Remote Employees

 Similar treatment includes, but is not limited to, work assignments, professional development, department communications, awards and recognition, and promotional opportunities.

-17. Employees and Supervisors Must Adhere to University Policies Regardless of Telework Arrangements
+18. Employees and Supervisors Must Adhere to University Policies Regardless of Telework Arrangements

 Regardless of work location, all employees are expected to adhere to all departmental and institutional policies including, but not limited to, policies regarding IT security and privacy, work schedules, use of University resources, ethics, performance, leave use, and reporting work hours.

-18. Travel Expenses are Reimbursable Under Certain Circumstances
+19. Travel Expenses are Reimbursable Under Certain Circumstances

-Travel reimbursements to attend work-related activities away from the Alternate Worksite is to be provided in accordance with the Traveling for University Business Policy and applicable state rules.
+Travel expenses between an employee's Alternate Workstation and a WWU on-site location is only reimbursable if eligible per the Standards for Reimbursing Teleworkers for Travel.
+Travel reimbursements to attend work-related activities away from the Alternate Workstation is to be provided in accordance with the Traveling for University Business Policy and applicable state rules.

 An employee's regular commute time (the time it takes to travel between the Official Residence and Official Workstation for Travel Reimbursement) is not compensable.
-If an employee is directed to report to a WWU on-site location, the supervisor must notify the employee to report to the WWU on-site location no later than the end of the employee's previous work shift.
+If an employee is directed to report to a WWU on-site location, the supervisor must notify the employee to report to the WWU on-site location no later than the end of the employee's work shift.
 If the notification is not provided within this timeframe, the employee's time to commute may be compensable.
+See SAAM 25.45.10.

-19. Telework Arrangements Must be Reviewed at Least Annually
+20. Telework Arrangements Must be Reviewed at Least Annually

-2. Align with any new legal or policy requirements, and
+3. Align with any new legal or policy requirements, and